 About Start Foundation

 Start Foundation is an established Venture Philanthropy Fund (founded in 1998) that makes both grants and Social Investments.
 Start Foundation developed out of Start Temporary Recruitment Services.
-Start Temporary Recruitment Services was founded in 1977 to combat unemployment by offering flexible labour contracts.
-The founders represented employers, trade unions and the national government.
+Start Temporary Recruitment Services was founded in 1977 to combat unemployment by offering flexible labor contracts.
+The founders represented employers, trade unions and national government.
 Start Foundation inherited both its capital as well as its ideology.
-Its endowment size is approx. 130 million euros.
+Its endowment size is approx. 125 million euros.

-Start Foundation creates, preserves and makes jobs accessible for disadvantaged persons who have little to no access to the labour market in the Netherlands.
+Start Foundation creates, preserves and makes jobs accessible for disadvantaged persons who have no or limited access to the labor market in the Netherlands.

 Jobs transform lives and communities.
-We believe the opportunity to work should be available to everyone, everywhere.
+We believe in social justice.
+That work should be available to everyone, everywhere.
 We need to reform our perspective on solidarity and wealth by bridging the gap between rich and poor.
-Such can be done through participation in working life.
-Therefore we need to combat discrimination by age, educational levels, ethnic origin, sex and other barriers.
-Economics should contribute more to the quality of life for all Dutch people.
+This can be done through participation in working life.
+Therefore, we need to combat discrimination by age, educational levels, ethnic origin, sexes and other barriers.
+Economics should contribute more to the quality of life of all Dutch people.
 Adding community value is as important as making profit.

 How to achieve the objectives over the years?